 The area of Chania, due to its natural beauty and variety of sights attracts many tourists from all over the world.
 The city also accepts visitors who are interested in economical activities in the area, as well as scientists and educators, who are interested in historical files, historical monuments and museums or are interested to visit the Technical University of Crete, which is an important research center.

 In addition to a number of specialised conference centres, there is an enormous variety of facilities at hotels in the main towns and resorts, fully equipped with state-of-the-art sound and lighting installations, simultaneous translation systems and other amenities.
-Many of the hotels also provide technical and secretarial support, plus a full range of office machines, computer and telecommunications systems.
+Many of the hotels also provide technical and secretarial support.

 USEFUL TELEPHONE NUMBERS